fenago/data-science/lab_guides/Lab_14.md

 From the output, you can see that the session crashes because all the RAM provided by Jupyter has been used.
-The session will restart, and you will lose all your variables.
+The session might restart, and you will lose all your variables.
 Hence, it is always good to be mindful of the resources you are provided with, along with the dataset.
 As a data scientist, if you feel that a dataset is huge with many features but the